bigmistqke/arbeiter/README.md

 arbeiter.construct(
   () => ({
     func: function (callback) {
-      // will give type-error, since callback will be a string callback(Math.random());
+      // type-error since callback will be a string callback(Math.random());
     },
   }),